 Consuming these tools requires you to add a

-<DotNetCliToolReference> element, you reference the package in which the tool resides and you specify the version you need.
+<DotNetCliToolReference> element, you reference the package in which the tool resides and specify the version you need.
 After running

 dotnet restore, the tool and its dependencies are restored.